PaulGreenfieldOz/WorkingDogs/Kelpie_v2/README.md

 will build a stand-alone Kelpie executable targeting .NET8.
 This script was run on Ubuntu 24 to build the executable, and the resulting Kelpie code will be expecting glibc 2.39 or above to be available when it is run.

+The current Kelpie code base is Kelpie_V2.
+The compile scripts generate Kelpie_v2 code and this is copied as Kelpie for compatibility.
+The Kelpie(v1) code base has been entirely replaced with Kelpie_v2.

 You’ll need to have installed the appropriate .NET SDK (see https://learn.microsoft.com/en-us/dotnet/core/sdk) and these scripts assume the directory structure found in the GitHub repository, as shown below.
 The Kelpie code itself is in Kelpie.cs in the Kelpie directory, and you'll also need to download